Doing jury service

 You must do jury service when you’re sent a jury summons form, unless you’re allowed to delay it.

-You can be fined up to £1,000 if you don’t return the form or turn up for your jury service.
+You can be fined up to £1,000 if you do not return the form or turn up for your jury service.

 The jury service will be as close as possible to where you live.

-The court won’t pay you to do jury service, but you can claim expenses such as food, drink and travel.
+The court will not pay you to do jury service, but you can claim expenses such as food, drink and travel.
 You can also claim for loss of earnings if your employer doesn’t pay you during your jury service.

 When you aren’t allowed to do jury service